In React, the useRef hook is useful for interacting with the DOM and maintaining values across renders without causing re-renders.

 Use Case 1: Accessing DOM Elements

-If you need to access a DOM element directly without using document.querySelector
+If you need to access a DOM element directly without using document.querySelector, you can use the useRef hook.

 Example: Setting focus on an input field